Evidence for a Vast Prograde Stellar Stream in the Solar Vicinity

-The example from the \mf simulated galaxy serves as a proof-of-principle that a prograde stream can comprise a non-trivial fraction of the accreted stars near the Solar neighborhood.
+The example from the \mf simulated galaxy serves as a proof-of-principle that not only a prograde stream can comprise a non-trivial fraction of the accreted stars near the Solar neighborhood, but also that accreted stars from the disk can be identified using this method.
 This test case also suggests that additional remnants of the Nyx stream may exist that are not captured in the $S>0.95$ sample, or by the mixture model analysis.
-To test the first hypothesis, we repeat our study using the $S>0.75$ sample of accreted stars (see~\cite{catalog_paper} for details).
+To test the first hypothesis, we repeat our study using the $S>0.85$ sample of accreted stars (see~Paper I for details).
 We find a population of stars with properties consistent with Nyx, as well as an additional stream (referred to as Nyx-2) with similar prograde motion and chemical abundances, but opposite radial velocity.
-This suggests that Nyx-2 is related to Nyx and might actually be debris from a separate passage of the same satellite, similar to the \mf example above (see \Fig{fig:toomre_075}).
+This suggests that Nyx-2 is related to Nyx and might actually be debris from a separate passage of the same satellite, similar to the \mf example above (see \SFig~2).
+Dedicated simulations will be important in unveiling the origin of Nyx, to identify the mass and infall time of the progenitor if it is a merging object, and its subsequent effect on the disk.

 Follow-up spectroscopic studies will play a crucial role in establishing the origin of the Nyx stream by providing a larger set of chemical abundances.
 This will help either confirm the kinematic arguments above that suggest that Nyx is the remnant of a dwarf galaxy, or that it is a perturbation of the Milky Way disk.
 Additionally, if Nyx-2 and Nyx have similar elemental abundances, it would substantiate their relation to each other.
 Our study of a simulated Milky Way-like galaxy demonstrates that infalling dwarf galaxies can leave signatures very similar to what we observe for Nyx.
 If Nyx is indeed the result of such a merger, then it would provide evidence for accreted prograde stars, and potentially, an accompanying dark matter component~\cite{Necib:2018igl} in a stream or disk.
 The presence of such a dark matter component would substantially alter our current understanding of the local dark matter phase-space distribution, and have important ramifications for terrestrial searches for the dark matter particle.